 I love everything coconut…Drinks, desserts, pescado con coco (fish in coconut sauce) and everything else you can think of!
 So when I tasted coquito for the first time I fell in love and immediately fell the need of recreating this delicious recipe native to Puerto Rico.

 Coquito is one of those recipes (like many other Latin recipes) that everyone makes differently–Should I use coconut milk or coconut cream?
 Should I add eggs?
-Dark rum or White rum?
-Some people say that we shouldn’t add eggs, since Coquito is not an Eggnog drink, However, others says that by adding egg yolks, you will get a thicker drink without changing the original flavor of this tropical drink.
+Dark rum or White Rum?
+Some people say that we shouldn’t add eggs since Coquito is not an Eggnog drink, However, others say that by adding egg yolks, you will get a thicker drink without changing the original flavor of this tropical drink.